 If they’re not affected, then transfer the flour into an air tight container or jar.

 The best containers for flour to prevent mites and weevils

 The best type of storage for keeping mites and weevils out of your flour is an airtight container or jar.

 Mites and weevils are so tiny that they can get in the smallest of holes or gaps, so by using something which is designed to be airtight you can stop them getting to the flour.

 I like to use Kilner jars to store flour, they look nice and the seal at the top ensures nothing gets in – they’re also good for sourdough starters.

 Airtight food storage containers and jars are widely available in shops and online.
-I bought 1,5-litre Kilner storage jars from Amazon – you can check the prices here.
+I like to use the 1,5-litre Kilner storage jars from Amazon:

 I hope this post has helped you to deal with your unwanted visitors!
 You may also like to read:

 Last update on 2022-07-23 / Affiliate links / Images from Amazon Product Advertising API